3 Awesome Online Drum Machines

-This is a small adapted section of a chapter that has been accepted for publication by Oxford University Press in the forthcoming book Technology for Unleashing Creativity by Steve Giddings due for publication in 2022.
+This is a small adapted section of a chapter that has been published in Technology for Unleashing Creativity by Steve Giddings, released by Oxford University Press in April 2022.

 3 Amazingly Useful Online Drum Machines

 Drum machines are a type of step sequencer that emulate sounds of a drummer.
 Some iconic drum machines, like the Roland TR-808, with their signature electronic drum sound, became the foundation of much of hip-hop and modern music production.
 A sequencer is a piece of hardware or software that can be programmed to make a certain sound at a certain time.
 With a step sequencer, the instructions happen one “step” at a time.
 There are a multitude of different sequencers, but some of the most common are step sequencers.
 They function much like modern score: they read left to right, one block at a time in steps (after this happens, this happens, then this happens, etc).
 Here are a few different drum machines and step sequencers you can use with learners to explore beatmaking that can be used for various other creative activities.